RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Method

 The loss function of RDI, called imputation loss, can be expressed as follows:

-In the above equation, the first RHS term resembles (2) which is the objective function of imputation, while the second RHS term resembles (3) which is the loss function of the previous imputation methods.
-Therefore, our proposed method, RDI, can train an imputation model explicitly through the first RHS term of (5).
-In addition, RDI has an advantage of being able to augment data because there are various combinations to randomly drop existing values from the original data.
-By taking advantage of the combinations, we can generate various augmented data each of which comes from the original data.
-In order to utilize the augmented data, our RDI employs an ensemble learning.
-Figure 2 shows the overall training process of RDI.
+where the first term of (5) is the core objective function of imputation, which is similar to (2).
+After the random drop, missing values with ground truth are generated, which can be explicit learning of (2).
+In contrast, the second term is the reconstruction loss of observed values, which helps stable training.

+Note that as our proposed method, RDI, creates missing values with ground truth, using the first term of (5), we can explicitly train an imputation model.
+In addition, RDI has one more advantage in terms of data augmentation, in which we can generate various combinations to drop observed values randomly from the original data.
+By taking this advantage, we generate multiple random drop data from one original data and use them for RDI.
+Also, to utilize the augmented data, our RDI employs ensemble learning.